 Different brewing methods influence the ratios mentioned above, so you need to determine the brewing method to decide the right ratio for each.

-How Much Coffee Do People Often Use Per Cup?
+How Many Grams Of Coffee Per Cup Do People Often Use?

 Although the information above shows the specified golden ratio of coffee and water, you need to consider the type of drink you want to make.
 Different drinks will require different amounts of coffee.